-MaryLou Driedger, the author of the adventure story Lost on the Prairie, has had a few adventures of her own.
+MaryLou Driedger, the author of the time travel book Sixties Girl and the adventure story Lost on the Prairie, has had a few adventures of her own.
 Her curiosity and love of learning have taken her to some fifty destinations across the globe.
-She has been a teacher in three different countries, and in 1997 was named Manitoba Teacher of the Year.
+She has been a teacher in three different countries and is a former Manitoba Teacher of the Year.

 Shortly after relocating back to Manitoba in 2011, MaryLou embarked on another writing adventure when she joined a professional development group for children’s authors and began taking children’s writing courses and attending children’s writing conferences.